 Finally we were in Singapore where we saw large five meter long pythons being butchered on the streets of China town, the glamorous transvestites in Bugis Street, had drinks at the Raffles hotel and we were enthralled by the monkeys in the main park who would steal the washing from the balconies of the flats close by.

 I found the shop that sold real mainland Chinese products, where I purchased hand embroidered 100% cotton sheets.
-I have not varied my bedding from that time it just is luxury to sleep in pure cotton and see the beauty of embroidery such is my influence form that trip.
+I have not varied my bedding from that time it just is luxury to sleep in pure cotton and see the beauty of embroidery — such is my influence from that trip.

-Year after year I would visit this store until China decided to open up more and you could get 100% cotton embroidered sheets at Target!
+Year after year I would visit this store until China decided to open up more and you could get 100% cotton embroidered sheets at Target in Fremantle.